fccn/nau-database-exporter/README.md

 # DatabaseExporter

-Exports data from MySQL database into an Excel Spreedsheet.
-On the NAU project it is used as a gateway for Google Data Studio data exploration.
+Exports Open edX data from MySQL database into a spreadsheet.

-Should be run once a day and the .xls file available to the Google Data Studio cloud engine in order for NAU Managers to be able drill down data.
+It is possible to export the sheets to a single multi sheet xlsx file or alternatively update a Google Sheet file.
+On the NAU project it is used the second option.
+The NAU dashboard, based on Google Data Studio, use that Google Sheet has one of its data source.

+This script should be run at least once a day, at preference at midnight, so that Google Sheet as the information for yesterday data.

-The queries should NEVER have reference to individual users.
-This means that the .xls file should never have the fields "auth_user.*" or "user_id" directly available.
+The queries don't have any reference to individual users, and don't have specific identification numbers, like user id, emails or similar data.

 # Usage

  - Setup a Virtual Environment
- - Set the "config.ini" file based on the "config.init.sample".
+ - Set the `config.ini` file based on the `config.init.sample`.
- - Execute "report.py"
+ - Execute `report_xlsx.py` or `report_google.py`.

 ### Activate virtual environment and install its dependencies
 ```bash